oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### Chairs:
 * Joe Brule (jmbrule@radium.ncsc.mil), [National Security Agency](https://www.nsa.gov/)
-* Sounil Yu (sounil.yu@bankofamerica.com), [Bank of America](http://www.bankofamerica.com/)
+* Duncan Sparrell (duncan@sfractal.com), [sFractal Consulting LLC](http://www.sfractal.com/)

 ### Editor:
 * David Kemp (dkemp@mobility-challenge.com), [National Security Agency](https://www.nsa.gov/)

 ### Additional artifacts:
 This prose specification is one component of a Work Product that also includes:

-* XML schemas: (list file names or directory name)
-* Other parts (list titles and/or file names)
-* `(Note: Any normative computer language definitions that are part of the Work Product, such as XML instances, schemas and Java(TM) code, including fragments of such, must be (a) well formed and valid, (b) provided in separate plain text files, (c) referenced from the Work Product; and (d) where any definition in these separate files disagrees with the definition found in the specification, the definition in the separate file prevails.
-Remove this note before submitting for publication.)`
+* *Editor's Note: list JADN Schemas: (JSON, CDDL)*

 ### Related work:
+Like JADN, [Avro](#avro) is a dynamic data serialization system that does not require code generation and supports embedding of schema information to produce self-describing data.
+Unlike JADN, Avro has its own data format and cannot be used with JSON or CBOR data.

 ### Abstract:
-JSON Abstract Data Notation (JADN) has several purposes, including definition of data structures and validation of data instances.
-This document specifies a vocabulary to describe the meaning of structured data, to provide hints for user interfaces working with structured data, and to make assertions about what a valid instance must look like.
-JADN structure definitions are format-neutral.

-Serialization rules define how JADN instances are represented in specific data formats such as JSON, XML, and CBOR.
+JSON Abstract Data Notation (JADN) is an information modeling language based on the CBOR data model.
+It has several purposes, including definition of data structures, validation of data instances, providing hints for user interfaces working with structured data, and facilitating protocol internationalization.
+JADN specifications consist of two parts: abstract type definitions that are independent of data format, and serialization rules that define how to represent type instances using specific data formats.
+A JADN schema is itself a structured information object that can be serialized and transferred between applications, documented in multiple formats such as property tables and text-based data definition languages, and translated into concrete schemas used to validate specific data formats.

 ### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest version" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2#technical.